develer-staff/qt-pyqt-sdk-builder/README.md

 ## Installing Dependencies

 To setup your machine, run the appropriate setup script from the `script` directory.
+It will try to install all dependencies needed to rebuild Qt on your platform.

 ### OS X

+Make sure your user can install dependencies through [Homebrew](http://brew.sh), then:

     ./script/setup-osx.sh